ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-core-configuration.markdown

 #### ThrowIfAnyIndexCannotBeOpened
 ###### Indicates if we should throw an exception if any index could not be opened
 ###### Default Value: false

+This is an expert only option that is rarely used, for debugging use only,

 Example:
 ```